TOWN OF ROUND HILL

 What is involved in Phase 2 of Sleeter Lake Park?

 The Town is now in Phase 2 of Sleeter Lake Park which includes adding the park furnishings (storage, benches, picnic tables and signage).
 The exciting part of Phase 2 includes partnering with local environmental stewardship organizations to create an outdoor classroom at the park.
-Features will include a natural meadow, a monarch way-station, a pollinator garden, a bluebird trail and an observation bee hive.
+Features will include a natural meadow, a monarch way-station and a pollinator garden.
 We look forward to using Sleeter Lake Park to educate visitors about the history of Round Hill and the science behind the lake.
 We want to inspire children to appreciate nature and to teach them more about the wildlife in their backyards.

 How can I get involved in helping to build Sleeter Lake Park?

-We are currently planning a Volunteer Day in the Spring where local organizations, families, scout troops, and anyone who doesn’t mind getting their hands dirty can come out to plant flowers and native plants throughout the park.
+We will host a Volunteer Day each Spring where local organizations, families, scout troops, and anyone who doesn’t mind getting their hands dirty can come out to plant flowers and native plants throughout the park.
 We are also looking for volunteer groups or organizations who want to adopt projects at the park (signage, historic preservation, wildlife habitats, etc.) We are working on a commemorative plaque program for the benches, trees and historic features.

 What types of boats can be launched from Sleeter Lake Park?